ueberdosis/blog/content/blog/23/post.md

 ## Tell what you expect in an application
 Let people know what you want to find in an application, and don’t add things you don’t even look at anyway.

 We are a small team and probably different in many regards, that’s why we like to see an excellent cover letter.
 You have to like how we tick.
-We need people who want to work ***with us*** and not people who ***want to work*** with us.
+We don’t need people who just want to work, we need people who want to work with us.

 ## Write down your application process
 Write down all steps an applicant has to take—bonus points for a realistic timeline.